soda-lab/sept-2020/README.md

 ## Knowledge Extraction and AI
-Objective: Testing skills and capabilities in dealing with large data.
+Objective: Testing skills and capabilities in working with big/complex data.

 A large corpus of publications related to COVID19 research is available in the following repositories.
-Please review these datasets, and apply clustering, topic modelling, NLP or other techniques to address the following questions:
+Please review these datasets, and apply clustering, topic modelling, NLP or other techniques to address tasks 1 and 2:

 * JSON Files: [https://github.com/soda-lab/sept-2020/blob/master/covid19-json.zip]()
 * GraphML: [https://github.com/soda-lab/sept-2020/blob/master/covid19.graphml.zip]()

 ### Task 1: Knowledge mining
-What are the overall themes and topics of publications?
-And how we can group them in different groups based on their title, abstract, keywords and other information available in the publication metadata?
+What are the overall themes and topics of these publications?
+And how can we group them into different groups based on the content of titles, abstracts, keywords and other  metadata?

 **Recommendations:**